clicpilot/secure-restful-api/README.md

 ## Testing

-These tests are integration tests.
+These tests are the integration tests.

 You should install mocha globally first